Today's Bible Reading: Galatians 2

 Reflecting and Thinking

 Another possible description of the gospel Paul shares is the "lived out" gospel.
-These words, "lived out," may not mean what you initially think.
+This descriptive phrase, "lived out," may not mean what you initially think.
 Chapter 2 is Paul's description of how the gospel has changed his life.
-He also makes clear that it is not always easy to live out the gospel in our lives.
+He makes clear that it is not always easy to "live out" the gospel.
 Even Peter was tempted to compromise some details of faith, and good-hearted Barnabas was led astray by Peter's example.

 What does it mean to you to be crucified with Christ?
-How hard is it to live so that Christ is the total explanation of how we live as he lives in us?
-How is it possible for us to nullify the grace of God today?
-How might we nullify the gospel by seeking righteousness through our own efforts?
-How might we nullify the gospel by adopting a merit/demerit version of Christianity?
+How hard is it to live so that Christ is the total explanation of how we live, allowing him to live in us?
+What are some ways we could nullify the grace of God today?
+What are some specific ways we nullify the gospel by seeking righteousness through our own efforts?
+Why does a merit and demerit version of Christianity nullify the gospel?

-Dear God, help us do right for the right reasons.
-Help me know with confidence that my faith in Christ justifies more than the good things I can do.
-Help me integrate these two concepts correctly, so that faith is primary, and my actions follow.
+Dear God, help me do right for the right reasons.
+Help me know with confidence that my faith in Christ justifies me, and not the good things I can do.
+Help me integrate these two concepts correctly, so that faith is primary and my actions follow.
 May Christ live more fully in me and through me is my prayer in his name, Amen.